sytang35/Sink-Or-Swim-Battleship/README.md

 Alternatively, you can install the Expo app from the Google Playstore and scan the QR code provided when you start the app using the instructions in the line above.

 - [x] Phase 1 of the application is complete, single player mode is ready for play.
-- [ ] Work on Multiplayer Mode utilizing the Socket.io library

 # Game Instructions and Notes: